PAST ISCF NEWS FOR

 Although Strickland controlled the fight on the ground and would take Phillips down at will, the bout was stopped by the fight doctor due to a cut on the eyelid of Strickland, awarding Phillips the win by TKO.

-9. Welterweight Kickboxing
+9. IKF Welterweight Kickboxing

 Adam Verret vs Calvin Miller